-1. Your name or your organisation if replying on behalf of an organisation (optional)

-2. Do you agree with our proposal to publish only a summary of the Investigating Committee and Professional Conduct Committee decisions where an interim suspension order is imposed?

-Yes No Please provide reasons for your response using the box below: 3.
-Do you consider publishing a summary of the decision would be sufficient to address our objective to protect the public and provide information that is within the public interest? • Do you agree with our proposal that GOsC will continue to publish a Fitness to Practise decision and sanction for the length of time specified within the publication policy, for those individuals who have been granted voluntary removal by the Registrar?
-Please provide reasons for your response: Do you consider there are any equality and diversity implications for groups or ndividuals related to this publication policy?
-Yes No If yes, please explain what could be done to address this?
-If yes, piedse explain what could be done to address this:
+) Your name or your organisation if replying on behalf of an organisation (optional) (V Do you agree with our proposal to publish only a summary of the Investigating Committee and Professional Conduct Committee decisions before the final hearing where an interim suspension order has been imposed?
+Yes No ī Please provide reasons for your response using the box below: C Do you consider publishing a summary of the decision would be sufficient to addrest our overarching objective of public protection?
+This includes: a) protecting, promoting and maintaining the health, safety and well-being of the public b p) promoting and maintaining public confidence in the profession of osteopathy C c) promoting and maintaining proper professional standards and conduct for osteopaths Yes No F Please provide reasons for your response using the box below: Ī F Do you agree with our proposal that GOsC will continue to publish a Fitness to Practise decision and sanction for the length of time specified within the publication • policy, for those individuals who have been granted voluntary removal by the Registrar?
+Yes No

-6. Do you consider that the approach proposed in this consultation supports our overarching objective of public protection?
-This includes: a) protecting, promoting and maintaining the health, safety and well-being of the public b) promoting and maintaining public confidence in the profession of osteopathy c) promoting and maintaining proper professional standards and conduct for osteopaths Yes No 7.
+Please provide reasons for your response using the box below: annual report o n our website wi site and those da th reports s from the previous t Fitness to Practise s five years archived on rnally archived and Yes No Please provide reasons for you r respons se: • osed in this consul n (as outlined in qu tation supports our uestion 3)?
+Yes No olicy is likely to have any use the Welsh Language? > Positive Negative Don't know a. • • • • actise publication on the Minities to use the W can be revised in any way /elsh Language? ' Yes No lf yes, please exp olain how the po licy could l be revised:

+b. .
+Do you have any other comments in relation to how this policy might affect a person's opportunities to use the Welsh language: 1 Except for issues relating to the Welsh language, do you consider there are any equality and diversity implications for groups or individuals related to this publication policy?
+Yes No If yes, please explain what could be done to address this. yes, please explain what could be done to address this.
 Please provide additional comments below.
 Are there any other areas that the policy should address?
 If so, please set out what these areas are.